lambdahands/opticlj/README.md

 2
 ```

+The `in-ns` expression allows us to evaluate this file, which is especially
+useful if your editor integrates with the REPL.

 Next, if we change the implementation of `add` and re-run the optic, we get an
 output confirming the snapshot was checked: